-No but it is a complicated one from a hostile walled garden!
-I need to go in using my browser!
+No but it is a complicated-to-get thing I need to exfiltrate from a hostile walled garden!

 At this point in history, where we are using billions of dollars of technological infrastructure to perform ritual social behaviour, I find I’d prefer just pick lice out of the pelts of my audience the old fashioned way.
 But maybe this is not an option for you?
-If so, here is some stuff I read before realising I wasn’t being paid enough.
+If so, you might want to check out the links below that I read before realising I wasn’t being paid enough.